xkbcommon/libxkbcommon/doc/compatibility.md

 not implemented, or half-implemented at best, as well as being totally unused in the standard dataset.

-Notable removals:
+### Notable removals

-- geometry support
+- geometry support @anchor geometry
+  @anchor geometry-support
   + there were very few geometry definitions available, and while xkbcommon was responsible for parsing this insanely complex format, it never actually did anything with it
   + hopefully someone will develop a companion library which supports keyboard geometries in a more useful format
 - KcCGST (keycodes/compat/geometry/symbols/types) API
+  @anchor KcCGST-support
   + use RMLVO instead; KcCGST is now an implementation detail
   + including pre-defined keymap files
 - XKM support